giltayar/mapping-out-territory/instructions/3-it-tests-instructions.md

 1. Try it out using `npm run mocha` or the debugger, till it works.
 1. Now fix the third test in the file the same way, until all three tests pass.

-## Wrapping it up by automating running the tests

-Now we need to add the running of the integration tests to `npm test`, so change the `test` script in the `package.json` by adding a `&& npm run mocha` to the end of it.
-In this way, ESlint, Cypress tests, _and_ integration tests will run.

 * You can use `addNewTodo` which simulates typing in the `new-todo` input and then pressing {Enter}.
 * You can also use the function `$` which is a "poor man's jQuery" which wraps `document.querySelector` for convenience.